edwardleonardo14/FYP-HeartDiseasePredictor/README.md

 The code, The documentation, and the dataset are all included.

-The Result is have not shared yet, but the provisional sheet is filled with "Satisfactory" result by my Supervisor and 2nd Marker.
+The provisional sheet is filled with "Satisfactory" result by Supervisor and 2nd Marker.
+The result of the Project is A+.